Getting Ready for Camp

-- Immunizations (PDF)—The only required vaccination is a tetanus shot, received within the past 10 years.
+- Immunizations (PDF)—In addition to full Covid-19 vaccination, a tetanus shot received within the past 10 years is required.
 Make sure yours is up-to-date!

 - Physician Exam (PDF)—To be completed by your physician, based on a physical conducted within 12 months of arrival at camp.

-- Evidence of Medical Insurance—Email a copy or photo of your insurance card to the camp office.
+- Evidence of Medical Insurance—Upload a copy or photo of your insurance card (both sides) to the camp office.